 Below are listed blogs from the 2013 WIT riders.
 These blogs will give you a good idea of what the program was like.
 Contact Lendon Gray at D4KEDAP@gmail.com if you have questions.

 If this program interests you, please feel encouraged to apply by sending in the application now.
 There is no deadline.
 The first selections are made in the beginning of August.
 As space allows later applications are accepted.
 You will need to put a short video of you riding on the web for viewing by the committee.

 The program’s fee includes your stall, hay, shavings, lessons, coaching at showings and stable management supervision.
-The fee in 2015 was $2650 per month.
+The fee in 2018 is $2800 per month.
 It does not include horse’s vet, farrier, transport, show fees, supplements and your living or food expenses.